Egg Foo Yong & Brown Sauce

 3/4 teaspoon salt

-| 1 | First make the sauce: In a small bowl, whisk together 2 tablespoons stock and cornstarch to make a slurry.
-Set aside. |
+1 Make sauce: In a small bowl, whisk together 2 tablespoons stock and cornstarch to make a slurry.

-| 2 | In a medium saucepan heat 1 teaspoon oil over medium-high heat.
-Add the white part of the scallion, the garlic and ginger, and stir-fry for 30 seconds or so, until fragrant.
-Add the remaining chicken stock, sugar, soy sauce, and wine.
+2 In a medium saucepan, heat oil for sauce over medium-high heat.
+Add white part of scallion, garlic and ginger, and stir-fry for 30 seconds or so, until fragrant.
+Add wine, sugar, soy sauce, and rest of stock.
 Bring the mixture to a simmer.
-Stir in the cornstarch slurry and cook for a minute or two, until the sauce thickens.
-Set aside. |
+Stir in the cornstarch slurry and cook on medium heat to thicken sauce.
+Set to low heat and stop when the thickness is right.
+Set aside.

-| 3 | Make Egg Foo Yong: Beat eggs for 5 minutes in a large bowl.
-Add bean sprouts, 2 tablespoons chopped scallion, and salt.
-Stir together. |
+3 Make Egg Foo Yong: Beat eggs for 5 minutes in a large bowl.
+Add bean sprouts, chopped scallion, and salt.
+Stir together.

-| 4 | Heat oil in a non-stick 10-inch skillet until hot.
-If using one of the above-mentioned variations, add that now and stir until cooked.
-Spread evenly over the bottom of the pan. |
+4 Heat oil for foo young in a non-stick 10-inch skillet until hot.
+If using any of the optional carrot and/or bell pepper, add it now and stir until cooked.
+Spread evenly over the bottom of the pan.

-| 5 | Reduce heat to medium-low.
+5 Reduce heat to medium-low.
 Gently pour egg/sprout mixture into pan.
-Spread sprouts evenly over pan. |
+Spread sprouts evenly over pan.

-| 6 | Cook slowly, tilting pan and lifting sides as they firm up and letting liquid egg flow underneath.
-When center looks mostly firm but still moist, it's time to flip (if the egg is not firming up quickly enough, use a cover to speed up cooking). |
+6 Cook slowly, tilting pan and lifting sides as they firm up and letting liquid egg flow underneath.
+Use a cover to speed up cooking.
+When center looks mostly firm but still moist, it's time to flip.

-| 7 | While foo yong is cooking, strain sauce, then place back in pan and reheat. |
+7 While egg foo yong is cooking, strain brown sauce.
+Place back in saucepan and keep warm.

-| 8 | Using a sturdy, wide spatula, gently loosen foo yong from pan.
-When it moves freely, place your spatula underneath the center, muster your confidence, and lift and flip quickly.
-Cook for 1 or 2 minutes longer. |
+8 Using a sturdy, wide spatula, gently loosen foo yong from pan.
+When it moves freely, place your spatula underneath the center, muster your confidence, lift and flip the entire omelet over quickly.
+Cook for 1 or 2 minutes longer.

-| 9 | Add scallion greens to sauce.
+9 Add scallion greens to sauce.
 Serve foo yong hot with some of the brown sauce over top.
-Pass extra sauce at table. |
+Pass extra brown sauce at table.